erdii/firefox-sync-docker/README.md

 # Firefox Sync Server in a Docker Container

 Firefox Sync is great and in a portable Docker Container it's even greater!
+[Read more](https://docs.services.mozilla.com/howtos/run-sync-1.5.html)

 ## Requirements

 * postgresql ( a new version )
+* nginx ( if you want to run behind https reverse proxy )

 ## Setup